snowplow-archive/snowplow.github.com/index.md

 Because you have direct access to your data, you have the flexibility to perform **any** analysis you'd like, using any of the tools you like

 * [Customer analytics] [customer-analytics] e.g. cohort analysis, customer lifetime value, attribution modelling
-* [Product analytics] [product-analytics] e.g. event stream analysis, flexible funnels, ROI in development milestones
+* [Platform analytics] [platform-analytics] e.g. event stream analysis, flexible funnels, ROI in development milestones
 * [Catalogue analytics] [catalogue-analytics] e.g. compare the performance of different media items (for content sites) or products (for retailers) over time and by customer segment
 * Perform analysis in your favourite analytics tools including [R] [r-project], [Tableau] [tableau], [Microstrategy] [microstrategy], [Mahout] [mahout], [Weka] [weka]